Enrollment closes in ...

 - If you have always had a passion for wildlife and want to work in nature conservation, but don’t know where to start.
 You might be working in a totally unrelated field right now, and need some clarity on what’s needed to get going.
 We’re here to help you understand the conservation job landscape, where you might fit in (especially with all your lovely transferrable skills) and to help you form a plan of action to make your dream career a reality.

 The cost for the course is just £149 and includes a year’s Lion membership to Conservation Careers (worth £44.90).
 If you already have a membership of the site we can cancel your current payments and move you to this new membership.
 We believe the course will save you huge amounts of time and money in speeding up your job hunt.

 Once you sign up for the Kick-starter for Early Career Conservationists, you’ll get a confirmation email from me personally with instructions for how to set up your membership at Conservation Careers, and a link to join our private Facebook group alongside your course-mates.
 The course will start the week after the cart closes with a live event on Facebook.
 If you miss the event you’ll be sent a recording.
 Then each following week you’ll be sent the latest module video and associated tasks to work through at your own pace.
 I’ll be with you every step of the way if you need me, by email, Skype or in the group.

-This is the third time we’ve run the course online and we’re likely to run it again yes.
+This is the fourth time we’ve run the course online and we’re likely to run it again yes.
 However, we haven’t decided when this might be just yet.

 If within 30 days, if you are unhappy for whatever reason just email us and you will receive a full refund.